mateuszone/Filmweb/README.md

 ## Source

-This app is based on Antonio Mele book „Django 3”.
+This is my first own project from scratch.